-- Warm Up introduces students to the topic and sparks inquiry. - Guided Exploration integrates cross-curricular and developmentally appropriate learning activities and assessments while focusing on the key financial literacy learning objectives of the lesson. - Wrap Up provides a reflection question or activity to review lesson concepts and allow students to demonstrate their understanding. - Money Smart Tips are provided throughout lessons to offer additional guidance, interesting and relevant financial facts, and additional ideas to help make Money Smart a success in your classroom. - Extended Exploration activities provide teachers with additional opportunities to extend financial literacy concepts throughout the school year within core and creative content areas including English Language Arts, Math, Social Studies, Technology, and Art.
-All activities support dynamic classroom groupings throughout the day and can be completed independently, in groups, during "center time," or in station rotations.
+- Warm Up introduces students to the topic and sparks inquiry. - Guided Exploration integrates cross-curricular and developmentally appropriate learning activities and assessments while focusing on the key financial literacy learning objectives of the lesson. - Wrap Up provides a reflection question or activity to review lesson concepts and allow students to demonstrate their understanding. - Money Smart Tips are provided throughout lessons to offer additional guidance, interesting and relevant financial facts, and additional ideas to help make Money Smart a success in your classroom. - Extended Exploration provides teachers with additional opportunities to extend financial literacy concepts throughout the school year within core and creative content areas including English Language Arts, Math.
+Activities can be completed as a class, in small groups, or by students individually.
 Useful resources (such as books, web links, games, or videos) are also included to promote even more student engagement.
-The books and online resources suggested in this guide are just a few of the many available resources that explore these topics, and are not endorsed by FDIC. - Student Handouts and Teacher Presentation Slides provide dynamic instructional support.
+The books and online resources suggested in this guide are just a few of the many available resources that explore these topics, and are not endorsed by the FDIC. - Student Handouts (found in the Student Guide) and Teacher Presentation Slides provide dynamic instructional support.
 Student handouts create an opportunity for students to apply their knowledge and for teachers to assess their understanding.
-Teacher presentation slides offer visuals and interactive activities corresponding with each lesson, and can be projected for whole-group activities, or copied for small-group use. - The Answer Key, Glossary, and the Standards Chart house all of the information needed to check for understanding, define key terms, and check which activities meet specific national education standards.
+Teacher presentation materials offer visuals and interactive activities corresponding with each lesson, and can be projected for whole-group activities, or copied for small-group use. - The Answer Key, Glossary, and Standards Chart house all of the information needed to check for understanding, define key terms, and check which activities meet specific education standards.
 Vocabulary words are bolded in each lesson as they are introduced.
 The vocabulary words can be used to create flash cards or a classroom Word Bank list.
 Students can also make their own Word Banks and refer to the lists as needed.